← Home@vincelwt

 Once you feel like you have a basic hang on the language, it’s time to get serious.

-There are 3 essential components: speaking, memorising vocabulary and getting exposure.
+There are 3 components I believe you can't go without: speaking, acquiring vocabulary and getting comprehensible input.

 🎙 Speaking

-That’s the most important component and without this it’s virtually impossible to learn a language.
+To me that’s the most important and underrated component, without which it’s virtually impossible to get to conversation level.

-I spent more than 6 months on Mandarin with very little to show for because I omitted this step.
+I spent 6+ months on Mandarin with very little to show for because I omitted this step.
 I went to China and Taiwan thinking I would be able to practice there directly with locals.
 Reality was brutal.

 It’s easy to procrastinate around that, but really once you get the ball rolling with a teacher you like, it’s easy to stay in the routine.